virtual-labs/exp-piezoelectric-sensors-iitd/experiment/theory.md

 <img src="images/th3.png" style="height:50px; padding-left: 30px;"/>

 where <i>N</i> is the total number of samples in the time domain and <i>T</i> the sampling interval (here 0.001 second).
-It may be noted that the VEE PRO dialogue box also provides the array <i>V_fft</i>.
 The user may use it directly if MATLAB is not available.
 Fig. 2 shows typical time and frequency domain responses expected if the experiment is correctly performed.

 <img src="images/th4.png"/>